landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera-notes.md

 ### What do the Connected and Disconnected modes refer to?

-The are two ends of a black-white spectrum that represent our own subjective experience of how well the dialogues are doing.
+The are two ends of a black-white spectrum that represent our own subjective experience (aka the narrating mind) of how well the dialogues are doing.
 When they're going poorly, we disconnect from them, but then suffer from being cut off from their energy.
 When they're going well, we integrate and grow into them as a result, and benefit from the energy that that process generates.

 ### What are the synonyms and symbols about?